SwarmUS/SwarmUS-doc/docs/sections/user-guide/follow-the-leader/hivemind-bridge-getting-started.md

 HiveMindBridge(int tcpPort, ILogger& logger)
 ```

-HiveMindBridge uses a TCP socket underneath and requires that the user provide a port for the connection.
+HiveMindBridge uses a TCP socket server underneath and requires that the user provide a port for the connection.
 The second input argument is a logger that must be injected.
 The logger must implement the `ILogger` interface (a basic working implementation is provided [here](../../reference/HiveMindBridge/logger.md)).

 ## Full example